yosh-401-advanced-javascript/seattle-javascript-401d31/instructor/brian/12-express_middleware/lab/12-express_middleware.md

   * Create a `note-router` module to handle all `GET`, `POST`, and `PUT` routes
   * Create a series of `note-route-tests` to test your routes and expected results
     * **hint:** you'll want to use the `before` and `after` hooks provided by `mocha` in order to setup an example note or other associated mock data
+  * **note: feel free to use the in-class lecture code from today as a point of reference - the requirements listed above are directly based off of what was built in lecture**